giga-sec/gigaSec-Tech-Notes/3. Notes/Problem Set 6.md

 ### So given a sequence of DNA, how might you identify to whom it belongs?
-Well, imagine that
-you looked through the DNA sequence for
--> longest consecutive sequence of repeated `AGAT`s
--> you found  longest sequence was `17` repeats long.
--> IF you then found that
+Well, imagine that you have a pair of sequence of DNA you analyzed that pair of DNA and compared it to the DNA database -> IF you then found that
-    longest sequence of `AATG` is `22` repeats long and, longest sequence of `TATC` is `19` repeats long, -> THEN that would provide pretty good evidence that the DNA was Bob’s.
+    longest sequence of `AGAT`s was `17` repeats long. longest sequence of `AATG` is `22` repeats long and, longest sequence of `TATC` is `19` repeats long, -> THEN, looking at the DNA database.
+It matches with the DNA database of BOB.
+Which is a  pretty good evidence that the sequence of DNA was Bob’s.

+->ELSE:
-Of course, it’s also possible that once you take the counts for each of the STRs, it doesn’t match anyone in your DNA database, in which case you have no match.
+it doesn’t match anyone in your DNA database, in which case you have no match.

+Your task is to write a program that will
+- take a sequence of DNA
+- CSV file containing STR counts for a list of individuals
+- then output to whom the DNA (most likely) belongs.